BhaveetKumar/nail-it/DSA-Golang/Arrays/FindMinimumInRotatedSortedArray.md

 Given the sorted rotated array `nums` of unique elements, return the minimum element of this array.

+You must write an algorithm that runs in O(log n) time.

 **Example:**
 ```
 Input: nums = [3,4,5,1,2]